sass/sass-site/source/documentation/breaking-changes/mixed-decls.md

 ---
 title: 'Breaking Change: Mixed Declarations'
 introduction: >
-  CSS is changing the way it handles declarations mixed with nested rules, and we want to make sure Sass matches its behavior.
+  CSS changed the way it handles declarations mixed with nested rules, and we made sure Sass matched its behavior.
 ---

 ## The Story So Far